-C.(1) A cumulative assessment of the impacts of the Combined Projects on listed plant and animal species has been performed as required by the 380 Review Agreement.
+C.(1)A cumulative assessment of the impacts of University Lakes and Lakewood Ranch Corporate Park on listed plant and animal species has been performed.
 The Developer has provided open space for wildlife in the form of preserved wetlands and the wildlife corridor along Cooper Creek as depicted on Revised General Development Plan.
-In addition, Developer shall retain large pines (>4" dbh) where possible in golf course rough for kestrel habitat and include and maintain open grassy areas in golf course rough for burrowing owl habitat. the specific locations of retained pines and open grassy areas shall be shown on the final development plan containing the golf course and shall be submitted to Manatee County for review and approval and to the Florida Wildlife Conservation Commission (FWCC) for comment.
-However, as the Developer is planning a large wildlife management area on Lakewood Ranch Corporate Park, the Developer has prepared (pursuant to the 380 Review Agreement) a wildlife management, plan as revised June 16, 1992, for the 395 acre Open Use Conservation District within Lakewood Ranch Corporate Park which provides additional protection of any listed species found on University Lakes and Lakewood Ranch Corporate Park.
+In addition, Developer shall retain large pines (>4" dbh) where possible in golf course rough for kestrel habitat and include and maintain open grassy areas in golf course rough for burrowing owl habitat.
+The specific locations of retained pines and open grassy areas shall be shown on the final development plan containing the golf course and shall be submitted to Manatee County for review and approval and to the Florida Wildlife Conservation Commission (FWCC) for comment.
+However, as the Developer is planning a large wildlife management area on Lakewood Ranch Corporate Park, the Developer has prepared a wildlife management, plan as revised June 16, 1992, for the 395 acre Open Use Conservation District within Lakewood Ranch Corporate Park which provides additional protection of any listed species found on University Lakes and Lakewood Ranch Corporate Park.
 The plan includes information on site maintenance, fire frequency, wetland management, and boundary protection.